-Bug attacks and problems shouldn’t have to be your main focus when your kids are going back to school, but if you don’t educate them on a few things, your family could be at risk.
+Pest issues shouldn’t have to be your main focus when your kids are going back to school.
+However, if you don’t educate them on a few things, your family could be at risk.

 Look out for paper wasps while writing papers

 Early fall and late summer is prime time for paper wasps.
-In most cases, you are probably on top of getting rid of wasps around your home as they pose more of a direct threat to you and your family, but around schools can be a different story.
+You are probably on top of getting rid of wasps around your home, as they pose more of a direct threat to you and your family.
+Wasp activity around schools can be a different story.

-Of course, during the school year, the staff is probably on top of removal of any wasp nests, but during the summer, the probability that wasps have been left to increase numbers and build nests unchecked greatly increases.
+During the school year, the staff is probably on top of removal of any wasp nests.
+During the summer, the probability that wasps have been left to increase numbers and build nests unchecked greatly increases.

 As your kids are arriving on the school grounds and playground for the first time this year, it’s important to educate them on the dangers of wasps and to stay away from any they see or nests they may find.